-Anzac biscuits were something my mum made often when my brother and I were growing up, and despite not being a huge cookie lover I've always loved Anzac biscuits.
+Anzac biscuits were something my mom made often when I was growing up.
+And despite not being a huge cookie lover, I've always loved Anzac biscuits.

-I know some people who are gluten intolerant can eat them, however if you want to make the biscuits gluten free I'd suggest using quinoa flakes in place of the oats.
+I know some people who are gluten intolerant can't eat them.
+However, if you want to make the biscuits gluten-free, I'd suggest using quinoa flakes in place of the oats.

-They even passed blind taste testing when my in laws came to visit, with my father in law snaffling 4 cookies before I told him how I'd tweaked them.
+They even passed blind taste testing when my in-laws came to visit, with my father-in law snaffling 4 cookies before I told him how I'd tweaked them.